 For any year in which we qualify as a REIT, a non-United States stockholder will incur tax on distributions attributable to gain from our sale or exchange of "United States real property interests" under the "FIRPTA" provisions of the Code.
 The term "United States real property interests" includes interests in real property located in the United States or the Virgin Islands and stocks in corporations at least 50% by value of whose real property interests and assets used or held for use in a trade or business consist of United States real property interests.
 Under the FIRPTA rules, a non-United States stockholder is taxed on distributions attributable to gain from sales of United States real property interests as if the gain were effectively connected with the conduct of a United States business of the non-United States stockholder.
+A non-United States stockholder thus would be taxed on such a distribution at the normal capital gain rates applicable to United

-A non-United States stockholder states stockholders, subject to applicable alternative minimum tax and a special alternative minimum tax in the case of a nonresident alien individual.
+States stockholders, subject to applicable alternative minimum tax and a special alternative minimum tax in the case of a nonresident alien individual.
 A non-United States corporate stockholder not entitled to treaty relief or exemption also may be subject to the 30% branch profits tax on such a distribution.
 We must withhold 35% of any distribution that we could designate as a capital gain dividend.
 A non-United States stockholder may receive a credit against our tax liability for the amount we withhold.